 An apple on its own certainly makes a healthy snack, but a little sprinkle of cinnamon goes a long way.
 Cinnamon is not only a warming spices that helps to support inflammation but provides an added natural sweetness to the apples, reminiscent of apple pie.

 18. Pumpkin Seeds

 These little numbers are so much more than a decorative topping for a Thanksgiving pumpkin pie.
-Pumpkin seeds are richest source of zinc: a powerful antioxidant that supports the immune system.
+Pumpkin seeds are the richest source of zinc: a powerful antioxidant that supports the immune system.
 Eat them raw or toast them up with a sprinkle of sea salt for added flavour and crunch.

 19. Toast, Almond Butter & Banana